 The TOB-1 chart-abstracted measure assesses hospitalized patients who are screened for tobacco use (cigarettes, smokeless tobacco, pipe, and cigar) within the previous 30 days.
-The numerator includes the number of patients who were screened for tobacco use.
+The numerator includes the number of patients who were screened for tobacco use within the first day of admission.
 The denominator includes the number of hospitalized patients 18 years of age and older.
 The measure excludes patients who are less than 18 years of age, are cognitively impaired or have Comfort Measures Only documented.
 Exclusions based on length of stay (LOS) are determined using the current Specifications Manual.